Shopping Cart

 e.g.: Elaeis Guineensis (Palm) Kernel Oil, Hydrogenated Palm Kernel Oil, Sodium Palm Kernelate, Elaeis Guineensis (Palm) Kernel Extract, Potassium Palm Kernelate

 Palm kernel oil can clog pores and lead to blackheads and blemishes.
-The growing conditions often harm the environment and species conservation.
+Growing conditions often harm the environment and species protection.
 Some well-tolerated ingredients are derived from palm oil.
 We only use these if they are RSPO certified.

 Parabens